PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

 = v1.5.0 - TBD
-* Feature: New global JS functions for easily working with popups.
-PUM.open(123), PUM.close(123), PUM.clearCookies(123).
 * Feature: Added new conditions for targeting children & grandchildren / ancestors of selected content.
 * Feature: Added new settings to the Nav Menu editor to choose a popup that a menu item will trigger.
+* Feature: Addded option to Disable on Tablets as well as mobile phones.
+* Feature: Added WooCommerce is_wc_endpoint_url conditions.
+* Feature: Added new click selector presets for quicker targeting & more user friendly.
 * Feature: Added a new debug mode.
 Including:
   * Admin Bar with manual open, close & cookie resets for loaded popups.
-* Feature: Addded option to Disable on Tablets as well as mobile phones.
-* Feature: Added WooCommerce is_wc_endpoint_url conditions.
-* Feature: Added new click selector presets for quicker targeting & more user friendly.
+* Improvement: New global JS functions for easily working with popups.
+PUM.open(123), PUM.close(123), PUM.clearCookies(123).
 * Improvement: Added inline links to docs for various settings.
 * Improvement: Reworked popup analytics to improving response times and decreasing server loads.
   * Moved Analytic tracking to the WP-API with a new endpoint.